 Determining a pet’s quality of life can be difficult.
 A lot of pet owners ask themselves “Is it too soon?” or “How will I know when it’s time?”

 Determining a pet’s quality of life can be difficult.
 A lot of pet owners ask themselves “Is it too soon?” or “How will I know when it’s time?”
 While discussing this with your Veterinarian is highly recommended, we also recommend using this quality of life scale.
-We encourage you to write your answers down to discuss with your doctor.
+We encourage you to write your answers down and discuss with your doctor.
 Here are a few things to consider:

-Your pet’s attitude: This is based on a variety of things such as your pets normal activities.
+Your pet’s attitude: This is based on a variety of things such as your pet's normal activities.
 Do they still play with their favorite toy?
 Do they show interest in wanting to go on walks whenever they see their leash?
 Do they still bark whenever they hear the doorbell ring?
 Do they still want to play fetch?

 If you have answered no to any of these questions, please explain.
 Do you have any other concerns regarding your pet’s attitude?
-If there something else you’ve noticed your pet no longer has interest in that they used to love?
+If there something else you’ve noticed your pet no longer has an interest in that they used to love?

 Overall, how would you rate their attitude?

 No change- Shows normal interest in people, pets, & toys.

 Some changes seen- Not showing as much interest, or no longer gets excited about things they used to find interesting

 Concerned- No longer shows interest in most things or anything they once found interesting

 Your pet’s mobility: Think about your pet and how they are moving around overall.
 Do they show any physical signs of pain, such as lethargy, panting, or inability to get comfortable?
 Does pain management seem to be ineffective?
 Are your pet’s walks getting shorter?
 Are you noticing them struggling more to get from one place to another?
 Are they having trouble or need assistance getting up?